droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Quizzes

-A short quiz will be given in the FIRST 4-10 minutes of EVERY class period.
+A short quiz will be given in the **FIRST 5-10 minutes of EVERY** class period.
 These quizzes are intended to encourage you to complete the preparation required for that day's class.
 Thus, quizzes are "open notes" (but **not** "open book" or "open computer").
 You will be notified at the end of each class period about what portion of the text and online resources are required to prepare for the next class period.
 Quizzes that are missed for reasons that have not been approved by me cannot be made up.

 ### Homework